Chenghan-Wang/ChenghanWang.github.io/_pages/about.md

 Education Experience
 ======
 - Master of Engineering, EDA Center, Institute of Microelectronics of the Chinese Academy of Sciences (IMECAS), Sep.
 2021 - Jun.
 2024.
-- Bachelor of Engineering, School of Information Science and Engineering, Harbin Institute of Technology at Weihai, Sep.
+- Bachelor of Engineering, School of Information Science and Engineering, Harbin Institute of Technology at Weihai (HITWH), Sep.
 2017 - Jun.
 2021.

 Work Experience
 ======